realA10001986/Time-Circuits-Display/README.md

 Persistent time travels, if done often, will cause [Flash Wear](#flash-wear).

+## Beep on the second

+In the movies, the Time Circuits emit a "beep" sound every second, which is only really audible in the scene in which Doc examplains to Marty how the time machine works.
+The firmware supports that beep, too.

+The beep can be permanently disabled, permanently enabled, or enabled for 30 or 60 seconds
+- after a destination time is entered (and ENTER is pressed),
+- upon triggering a time travel,
+- after switching on the clock (real power-up or fake power-up).

+The different modes are selected by typing 000 (disabled), 001 (enabled), 002 (enabled for 30 secs) or 003 (enabled for 60 secs), followed by ENTER.
+The power-up default is selected in the Config Portal.

 ## Night mode

 In night-mode, by default, the *destination time* and *last time departed* displays are switched off, the *present time* display is dimmed to a minimum, and the volume of sound playback is reduced (except the alarm).
 Apart from considerably increasing the displays' lifetime, night-mode reduces the power consumption of the device from around 4.5W to around 2.5W.